JasonPy/twitter-query-expansion/README.md

 # _Twitter Query Expansion_
-Reformulate a user query by enriching it with suitable expansion terms.
+Modify an initial user query by enriching it with suitable expansion terms.
 Different word embedding models are applied such as FastText and Word2Vec.
 Elastic Search is used to find relevant tweets by using the reformulated user query.

 **Outline**
 [[_TOC_]]

-**Goals**
-- Implement a Pipeline to expand a query with suitable expansion terms
-- ...

 # Structure
 - **Pipeline**
 The Pipeline itself is in the `pipeline` module folder, which contains the three main components e.g. [text_processor.py](), [embedding.py]() and [elasticsearch.py]().
 Custom tokenizer and matcher for SpaCy's text processing are listed under `pipeline/tokenizer` and `pipeline/matcher` respectively.
 The Word Embeddings make use of downloaded models in the `models` directory.
 Have a look into the `templates` folder to inspect the files for generating an Elastic Search index and queries.
 <br>

 - **Scripts**
 In the `scripts` folder all executable files for working with this package are contained.
 The [model_loader.py]() downloads a specified *Word2Vec* or *Fasttext* model and converts it into the expected format.
 For parsing Tweets from a PostgreSQL database into an ElasticSearch index, the [tweet_feeder.py]() is utilized.
 It allows to filter Tweets to have some minimum number of words.
 The script [pipeline.py]() handles the invocation of the full pipeline.
 <br>